zrafa/xinu-avr/README.md

 <img style="float: right;" width="25%" src="www/files/placa2.jpg">

-This repository keeps the source code of the Xinu operating system modified to run on an AVR atmega328p microcontroller.
+xinu-avr is a tiny Xinu operating system subset, modified to run on an AVR atmega328p microcontroller.
-Using the major pieces of Xinu from this repository a multi tasking embedded system can be developed (you will also need any bare AVR MCU, or Arduino board, of course).
+Thus, using the major pieces of Xinu from this repository a multi tasking embedded system can be developed (you will also need any bare AVR MCU, or Arduino board, of course).